 I bet it didn't take as long to figure the cost of appreciation mail versus recruiting and training a new employee.
 When you also consider most good to great employees bring so much more to a business than just knowing their jobs.

-Now doesn't it make good business since to simply send appreciation mail to your staff.
+Now doesn't it make good business since to simply send appreciation letters to your staff.
 Don't take them for granted!

 May God Bless You!